 As well as studying at University, you should be working in a child-related role (paid or voluntary) for a minimum of 15 hours per week.

 You are required to hold 240 credits of advanced standing (usually a foundation degree or similar; for example, a diploma of higher education or other accumulated credits at Levels 4 and 5) in a related area.

 GCSE English language grade C (or equivalent) is also a requirement.
 If you do not have English at GCSE grade C or above, you will be required to take and pass the University equivalency tests for entry onto this course.

 In order to study the SEN specialism at Level 6/BA Hons level, you will need to have been awarded relevant specialist credits at Levels 4 and 5.

 You must be in a full-time work-based role (paid or voluntary), spending at least 15 hours per week in a child or young people's setting.

 Entry is subject to a satisfactory Disclosure and Barring Service (DBS) check (completed by the employer).

 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.
 Modules will vary when studied in combination with another subject.

-You will be taught face-to-face at our Medway campus.
+You will be taught face-to-face at the Learning & Enterprise College Bexley.
 It is intended that the teaching would take place on one evening per week (over five weeks) per module - dependent on the chosen location.
 Evening attendance is via a 'blended' approach and an occasional attendance on one Saturday morning per module may be required.

 The course has the equivalent of 35 taught hours and 75 hours of work-based learning.